-- (1) Mr. Eveleigh was a director and Named Executive Officer during the year ended March 31, 2016.
-Any compensation received by him in his capacity as a director of the Corporation is reflected in the Summary Compensation Table for the Named Executive Officers in this Circular. - (2) On August 31, 2015, the Corporation granted 950,000 stock options to a number of directors, officers and consultants with an exercise price of \$1.46 and an expiry date of August 31, 2020, of which Messrs.
-Allan, Davey and Stowe each received 150,000 options.
-The fair value of these options at the date of grant was estimated using the Black-Scholes valuation model with the following assumptions: a five year expected term; expected volatility of 114.5%; risk-free interest rate of 0.39% per annum; and a dividend rate of 0%.
-The fair value assigned to each option on the grant date was \$1.17.
-The vesting period for these options is as follows: (i) 33% at August 31, 2015; (ii) 33% at February 28, 2016; and (iii) 34% at August 31, 2016.
-The Corporation selected the Black-Scholes model to determine the value of the options given its prevalence of use within North America.
-This is consistent with the accounting values used in the Corporation's financial statements.
+- (1) Mr. Eveleigh was a director and Named Executive Officer during the year ended March 31, 2017.
+Any compensation received by him in his capacity as a director of the Corporation is reflected in the Summary Compensation Table for the Named Executive Officers in this Circular. - (2) On November 28, 2017, the Corporation granted 500,000 stock options to Mr. Richards with an exercise price of \$0.60 and an expiry date of November 28, 2022.
+The fair value of these options at the date of grant was estimated using the Black-Scholes valuation model with the following assumptions: expected dividend yield of 0%; expected volatility of 78%; expected forfeiture rate of 0%; risk-free interest rate of 1.43%; and expected life of 5 years.
+The grant date fair value of these stock options was \$0.43. - (3) On January 25, 2018, the Corporation granted 500,000 stock options to Mr. Morrison with an exercise price of \$0.58 and an expiry date of January 25, 2023.
+The fair value of these options at the date of grant was estimated using the Black-Scholes valuation model with the following assumptions: expected dividend yield of 0%; expected volatility of 78%; expected forfeiture rate of 0%; risk-free interest rate of 1.84%; and expected life of 5 years.
+The grant date fair value of these stock options was \$0.37.